-• Wadis and Floodplains
+Wadis and Floodplains

+These are wadis and floodplains found around Jebel Hafit (not including Jebel Hafit) in Al Ain in the Eastern Region of Abu Dhabi Emirate.
 This habitat consists of wadis and floodplains exclusively with temporary water flow, seasonal pools and very few permanent pools.
 Due to the periodic flooding or outwash of the area, this habitat tends to support a higher diversity of flora and fauna.
 Typical plant species recorded here include Acacia tortilis, Aerva javanica, Rhazya stricta, Salsola imbricata and Pennisetum divisum.